-Out of school hours or term time, the DSL can be contacted via email; head@walter.wokingham.sch.uk When the DSL is absent the Deputy DSL will act as cover.
+Out of school hours or term time, the DSL can be contacted via email; head@walter.wokingham.sch.uk or by telephone on 01189 780825

+When the DSL is absent the Deputy DSL will act as cover.

-If the DSL and Deputy DSL are not available, the Assistant Headteacher will act as cover.
+If the DSL and Deputy DSL are not available, the Year Group Leaders will act as cover.